Ben Affleck on the pain and catharsis of ‘The Way Back’ | Federal News Network

 All of that pain, and then some, went into “The Way Back.”
 For a scene in which Jack makes amends to his wife, O’Connor told Affleck he was just going let the camera roll.

 “It was probably the second take, Ben just had a breakdown.
 I’m getting chills thinking about it.
 It was like the dam broke and everything came out,” says O’Connor.
 “I just remember the crew, everyone was frozen, watching him bear his soul.
-It was obviously real.”
+It was obviously real.
+A lot of things that he probably had to say in his own life, or maybe he had said, I don’t know.”

+The scene remains in the movie but O’Connor didn’t keep it all.
+It was too raw.
+“It would be too hard for an audience to watch, too personal,” says O’Connor.

+For Affleck, making “The Way Back” wasn’t just about dealing with his own alcoholism, but also his father’s.
+He got sober when Affleck was 19, but that childhood experience had ever since colored Affleck’s impression of his dad.
+Affleck realized that he had been carrying a big chip on his shoulder from that time.
+“And it wasn’t doing me any good,” he says.
+“It was doing me harm.”

+“He was what you call a very low-bottom drunk.
+He needed to get really, really far down before he could get sober,” says Affleck.
+“Unfortunately, those were really formative years for me.
+So I know how important these years are right now for my kids.
+These are the absolute most critical, vital years.
+I want to be there for absolutely as much of it as I possibly can.”

+Affleck has come to realize his father was just doing his best.
+His grandmother, too, he says, killed herself with barbiturates and alcohol in a hotel on Sunset Boulevard.
+His uncle, his father’s brother, was an addict who shot himself in the chest.
+“Less and less do I see any real distinction between what the substance is that you’re using to medicate but just the fact that you’re medicating,” says Affleck.

 O’Connor credits Warner Bros.
 Chairman Toby Emmerich with green-lighting “The Way Back,” a rarely seen thing in today’s Hollywood: an intensely personal, adult-driven studio-made drama.
 It was made relatively inexpensively, with a budget of $25 million, and it marks a clear pivot for Affleck.
-He last year left behind Batman after several “Justice League” films.
+About a year ago, Affleck left behind Batman after several “Justice League” films.
 The standalone Batman film, once to star and be directed by Affleck, is instead being made by Matt Reeves with Robert Pattinson in the role.

-“When I had the opportunity to direct and star in the Batman stand-alone movie, I realized I wasn’t passionate about it,” says Affleck.
+“When I had the opportunity to direct and star in the Batman stand-alone movie, I realized I wasn’t passionate about it.
+And, A, if you’re not passionate about it, you’re probably not going to make a good movie.
+And, B, that movie absolutely deserves to be made by someone for whom it’s their lifelong passion and dream,” says Affleck.
 “My tastes have changed.
 I’m interested in different kinds of movies.”

-Upcoming films include the Patricia Highsmith adaptation “Deep Water” and “The Last Duel,” a medieval revenge drama.
+His new course, which he jokes is “obviously not the most profitable path you can possibly be on,” is making human stories with pain and redemption.
+He’s been busy.
+Affleck’s brief stop in New York followed shooting “Deep Water,” a Patricia Highsmith adaptation co-starring Ana de Armas, and preceded production on “The Last Duel,” a medieval revenge drama directed by Ridley Scott.
+Affleck wrote it with Matt Damon (their first script together since “Good Will Hunting”) and Nicole Holofcener.

 Battles with alcoholism are never over, but they can get gradually easier to win.
 For now, at least, Affleck feels like he’s grown.
 He’s humbler.
 More honest.
 And closer to feeling free.